nebuff/aero/README.md

 ## Credits

-Aero Installer and Shell by Holden
+Aero Installer and Shell by Nebuff
 See [https://github.com/nebuff/aero](https://github.com/nebuff/aero) for updates.